-In addition to the above, "foreign persons" (as defined under NSW State legislation) can face up to an additional 4% of stamp duty when they acquire real estate in NSW and will also face a land tax surcharge (in addition to the usual land tax) of 0.75% of the value of the property.
+In addition to the above, "foreign persons" (as defined under NSW State legislation) can face up to an additional 8% of stamp duty when they acquire real estate in NSW and will also face a land tax surcharge (in addition to the usual land tax) of 2% of the value of the property.
 Importantly, these additional land taxes and stamp duties can apply to an Australian Trust where the Deed for the Trust allows for a beneficiary to be a foreign person.

 If you have a trust that owns property in Australia and one or more of your beneficiaries are currently (or are proposing to become) non residents we urge you to review your Trust Deed to avoid being caught by these additional taxes.
-Please contact your StewartBrown Partner or Manager to have your Trust Deed reviewed ASAP.
+If not done so already, please contact your StewartBrown Manager or Partner to have your Trust Deed reviewed ASAP.